libretro/docs/docs/guides/install-android.md

 To install RetroArch from non-Google Play sources (F-Droid, retroarch.com, etc), ensure Google Play Protect either approves it or disable the service entirely.

 ##### Method 1: "Install anyway" in Google Play Protect

+This procedure must be repeated each time you sideload an app:

 ![google-play-protect_-_install-anyway-1.png](../image/guides/google-play-protect_-_install-anyway-1.png)